The five main areas of Human Resources

 Without the employees, an organisation wouldn’t be able to operate.
 A staff force is necessary to handle product development, content creation, service management, customer support, marketing, finance, administration, logistics and anything you might be able to name.
 Because of how important the employees are in an organisation, the team behind looking after the employees is just as crucial to get right.
 Having the right Human Resources and HR management can help bring out the best in a team and scale and grow an organisation effectively.

-HR management has different areas to operate within and work in to ensure the right staff is hired, the current staff members are looked after, supported, and the wrong behaviour is appropriately responded to.
+Human Resource management has different areas to operate within and work in to ensure the right staff is hired, the current staff members are looked after, supported, and the wrong behaviour is appropriately responded to.

 The five main areas of HR management are: